Frequently asked questions

 The University also offers extensive support for a range of issues.

 University scholarships are available for Home and International students.

-You can apply for a course up to two years before the course starts.
+You can apply for a course up to 12 months before the course starts.

 There is no deadline to apply but you must make sure that you have enough time to meet any conditions of an offer plus arrange a visa (if an overseas student) and find somewhere to live in Sheffield.

 For some of our courses, you will require ATAS.
 You will be sent information about the ATAS application via email from May.

-As long as you meet certain conditions, all taught masters students are guaranteed a place in University-owned or partnership accommodation.
+As long as you meet certain conditions, all taught masters students are guaranteed a place in University-owned or managed accommodation.

 The majority of University accommodation is in one of the UK's most affluent districts, with most of the buildings recently purpose-built.
 The student residences are within walking distance of campus, with places available in the city centre, just a short walk from lectures.